As an Amazon Associate I earn from qualifying purchases.

 I love the 4th of July, with its years of amazing memories made with good friends, great parties, impressive fireworks, and delicious food.
 When it’s my turn to host, what’s more patriotic than a red, white, and blue 4th of July Charcuterie board?
 This fun, festive grazing board is simple to put together with sweet and savory nibbles for a no-cook, low-prep crowd-pleaser.
 Plus, it works for Memorial Day, Labor Day, and any other patriotic holiday, too!

 The best part?
 It’s hard to mess up!
-Gather a few of your favorite foods – with sweet, savory, or a mix of nibbles, use a mix of festive colors, choose your ‘layout’, and in no time you have yourself a holiday showstopper perfect for party nibblers (aka, me!
+Gather a few of your favorite foods.
+Go with sweet, savory, or a mix of nibbles, use a mix of festive colors, then choose your ‘layout’.
+In no time you have yourself a holiday showstopper perfect for party nibblers (aka, me!
 I’m never without a plate in my hand).
-It looks great and tastes even better – and you’re unlikely to have leftovers.
+It looks great and tastes even better, and you’re unlikely to have leftovers.

 Want more party inspiration?
 Try my 50 easy vegan appetizers!
 Also, check out my Christmas wreath charcuterie board, easy Turkey veggie tray, and Valentine’s charcuterie board.